uliska/scheme-book/scheme/procedures/lambda.md

 The first argument to `lambda` is `(x)`.
 This tells the parser that the procedure will accept exactly one argument, and this argument will be visible by the name of `x` in the body of the procedure.
+When the formals are written as a list like here then each element of the list represents the name of one actual parameter the procedure expects.

 The body of the procedure consists of the single expression `(+ x x)` which simply takes the argument `x` and adds it to itself.
 The result of this